samposm/git-guide/3-creating-repositories-and-committing.md

 In general, the status of a file can be one of these four:

 * **Untracked:** File exists in the working directory, but not in the repository.
+(Or more exactly not in the previous commit.)
 Normal git operations will not touch these files, but there are commands like `git clean` which specifically clean the project directory from untracked files.

 * **Committed:** File has been committed in some previous commit, and has not